Junel-Balbin/Workaholics/README.md

 * Upon selecting an excuse card.
 You should be able to generate a plausible random excuse related to the chosen category and save the excuse you would like to use to call or message your boss.

-* After you have selected your excuse.
+* After you have selected & saved your excuse.
 You have the option to search a GIF from GIPHY related to the excuse to lighten the mood because laughter is the best medicine.

 * Additionally, you have the ability to search and choose from a variety of Chicken Soup Recipes.
 Treat yourself to a comforting hot meal while you are away.
 Click the Ninja Star to favorite & save.